This beginner’s guide is for newbies with zero experience with Stable Diffusion or other AI image generators.

 gingerbread house, diorama, in focus, white background, toast , crunch cereal

-There are similar text-to-image generation services like DALLE and MidJourney.
+There are similar text-to-image generation services like OpenAI’s DALLE and MidJourney.
 Why Stable Diffusion?
-The advantages of Stable Diffusion are
+The advantages of Stable Diffusion AI are

-- Open-source: Many enthusiasts have created free and powerful tools.
+- Open-source: Many enthusiasts have created free tools and models.

 - Designed for low-power computers: It’s free or cheap to run.